KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 - Before the activation we need to assign **Tracking** so you can track fields during runtime.

-- Find the humburger sign on the left side of your integration window.
+- Find the humburger sign on the right side of your integration window.

 ![](images/500b/image044.png)